AravindhanRam/JFrames/README.md

 # JFrames
-This repository contains JFrame-based examples and projects, showcasing GUI development using Java Swing with interactive components, event handling, and modern UI designs.
+This repository contains Java Frames-based examples and projects, showcasing GUI development using Frames with interactive components, event handling, and a simple user interface.